CLAIMS AGAINST PIZZA EXPRESS

 ACCIDENTS IN PIZZA EXPRESS

-All restaurants have a duty of care to its customers and there are regulations in place to protect diners from injury.
+All restaurants have a duty of care to their customers and there are regulations in place to protect diners from injury.
 Restaurants should take reasonable precautions to reduce the risk of an accident happening.

 If a restaurant has failed in its duty to keep you safe while you are dining in its restaurant and you become injured as a result, you may have cause to make a claim.